trinewaldo/alx-low_level_programming/README.md

-General ReadMe for alx low level programming
+Read Me for Static Libraries